jasonhorner/jasonhorner/README.md

 ### Papa Needs Brand New Shoes
 Always looking for new meaningful and interesting work:
 [me@jasonhorner.com](mailto:me@jasonhorner.com)

+### Steal My Code
+Below is a ling to some of my gists: TBD

 <!--
 **jasonhorner/jasonhorner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.